 How can public policies effectively reduce health inequalities among children?
-The Gradient Evaluation Framework (GEF) is an action-oriented policy tool that can be applied to assess whether policies will contribute to greater health equity amongst children and their families.
+Produced as part of the GRADIENT project, the Gradient Evaluation Framework (GEF) is an action-oriented policy tool that can be applied to assess whether policies will contribute to greater health equity amongst children and their families.
 The tool was developed as part of the GRADIENT project in order to respond to the urgent need to identify ways to evaluate the health and equity impact of policies.

 GEF provides a framework for the evaluation and implementation of policy-actions at each stage of the policy cycle.
 It includes a set of principles, procedures and mechanisms that can be applied to a wide range of policies, including: